User-generated content strategies: why customers are your best marketers

-- UGC power: 92% of consumers trust customer recommendations more than traditional advertising
+- UGC Power: 92% of consumers trust customer recommendations more than traditional advertising

-- Practical strategies: Hashtag campaigns, review systems, contests, and micro-influencer collaborations
+- Practical Strategies: Hashtag campaigns, review systems, contests, and micro-influencer collaborations

 What exactly is user-generated content?